-- 5-6 fresh green chillies
+- 5-6 fresh green chilies

 - 1 big tomato

-- 1 ” fresh ginger
+- 1″ fresh ginger

-- A tablespoon of akhuni paste
+- A tablespoon of fresh axone paste

 - Cut the ginger into flat slices so that it can be mashed easily

-Note: Start the grinding with the chillies.
-Put some salt over it and mash them.
+- Start with the chili and salt.
+Mash the chili to a fine paste.
 Then add the roasted and peeled tomatoes.
 Now, add the ginger and mash it.
 Add the axone paste at the end and mash & blend it well with the rest of the ingredients; make sure they are all mixed evenly with each other.